Karl Marx Avenue (Petrozavodsk, Karelia): Mariinsky Boulevard and Yamka Park

 Mariinsky Boulevard runs along the avenue, starting from the Unknown Soldier memorial and continuing down a steep slope to the Lososinka River.
 The idea of creating a boulevard along the entire Mariinsky Street belongs to Petrozavodsk Vice-Governor K.M.
 Shidlovsky and dates to 1905, when a tree-lined avenue of poplars was planted.
 Later, almost all poplars were replaced with linden trees, which adorn the boulevard to this day.

 On September 24, 2021, a monument to the head of the Olonets Mining Factories, Charles Gascoigne (1737–1806), was unveiled on the boulevard.

 Yamka Park (previously Onega Tractor Factory Park) is in a natural depression between Karl Marx Avenue, the Lososinka River, Lenin Square, and Kirov Square.
 It is a continuation of the boulevard.
 The park covers an area of 6.6 hectares.
 In the 18th century, this site was a sand quarry; it later became a dump for slag from the Alexander Factory.
 In 1934, a park was established, designed in a landscape style.
 There are currently plans for its further improvement.

 Yunost Stadium

 The stadium is east of the Onega Tractor Factory Park.
 Its area is 50,000 square meters.
 It includes a football field, basketball courts, volleyball courts, running tracks, a skate park, a reserve field, and an administrative building.
 The stadium was built in 1930.
-A major reconstruction took place from 2006–2009.
+A major reconstruction took place from 2006 to 2009.